dasarpai/old.dasarpai.github.io/_wiablog/2023-11-20-Navigating-Conflict-Power-and-Compassion.md

 4. If X survives the conflict, you'll likely become their most trusted ally.
 If X is defeated, your objective is accomplished.

 Reflect on global conflicts.
-The foolish engage in self-destructive battles,
+A foolish engage in self-destructive battles.
-the powerful enhance their strength through technological advancements,
+A powerful enhance their strength through technological advancements.
-and astute individuals merely observe the destructive game.
+And wise individuals merely observe the destructive game under various flowery name.

 Who's to blame?
 No one!
 This pattern has persisted
 since humanity's inception in Earth's forests.
 Despite innovations like printing machines, computers,